 These new A350-1000 Virgin Atlantic planes have two configurations – one for the business fleet on key routes such as London Heathrow to New York JFK, seating up to 360 customers, and one for the leisure fleet, seating up to 410 customers.

 The passenger experience team – led by Reuben Arnold – is currently undertaking in-depth research on the cabin design, and is including key customers in the process.
-The design team will be working within the new Airspace by Airbus cabin architecture, which offers a blank canvas, with white finishes that optimise mood lighting.
+The design team will be working within the new Airspace by Airbus cabin architecture, which offers a blank canvas, with white finishes that optimize mood lighting.
 The Virgin Atlantic design team will “paint” the white cabin with light as it has done on the Dreamliner.

 The Upper-Class Suite has evolved between aircraft, with subtle changes to the aesthetic but keeping the product relatively consistent across the fleet.
 You can see how Virgin Upper Class compares to British Airways Club World and in the majority of areas, Virgin wins.
 The turn-down service also creates a nice opportunity for the crew to interact with the passengers.
-There are likely to be subtle changes to optimise the use of the wide cabin and to create extra space and comfort.
+There are likely to be subtle changes to optimize the use of the wide cabin and to create extra space and comfort.

 The Upper-Class bar is key part of the Virgin Atlantic brand experience.
 In fact, the airline’s research has found that the door 2 bar area creates a positive feeling among many economy passengers when they pass it during boarding, even though they can’t use it.
-One can, therefore, be pretty certain that there will be a bar onboard the A350.
+One can, therefore, be pretty certain that there will be a bar on board the A350.

 The latest Upper-Class bar design can be seen on the A330 (pictured above), with a more toned-down version than the one on the B787, which to be fair is not nearly as impressive with 4 wobbly stools by a table.

 Virgin Atlantic’s Upper-Class Relax Packs have been developed by Canadian lifestyle brand Herschel and come in two innovative designs.
 On outbound flights from the UK, it’s a hangable wash bag.
 On inbound flights to the UK, they offer a bag inspired by the famous Herschel Network Pouch.
-This is a constant across Virgin’s fleet and both packs include: A Rituals hand cream, lip balm and face cream.
-A toothbrush, a new larger, branded tube of toothpaste, earplugs, eyeshade, socks and a Virgin Atlantic pen.
+This is a constant across Virgin’s fleet and both packs include A Rituals hand cream, lip balm, and face cream.
+A toothbrush, a new larger, branded tube of toothpaste, earplugs, eyeshade, socks, and a Virgin Atlantic pen.